-The concept of ‘force’, which finds its origin in Newton’s laws of motion, is one of the fundamental concepts of classical physics, because it is the basic concept of the fundamental notions of ‘work’ and ‘energy’.
-The problem is that the present concept of ‘force’, which is in a general way defined as the momentum transfer per unit time, covers a wide variety of phenomena, which blurs the disclosure of its true nature.
-On the basis of the conclusion of my paper part 1, In which I demonstrated that the ‘linear momentum’ of a mass particle system is a mathematical expression of its total amount of congruent translational motion, I will reveal in this paper the physical meaning of the ‘force’ exerted between two colliding bodies.
+The concept of 'force', which finds its origin in Newton's laws of motion, is one of the fundamental concepts of classical physics, as it is the basis of the fundamental notions of 'work' and 'energy'.
+The problem is that the present concept of 'force', as the momentum transfer per unit time, covers a wide variety of phenomena, which blurs the disclosure of its true nature.
+On the basis of the conclusion of my paper part 1, in which I have demonstrated that the 'linear momentum' of a mass particle system is a mathematical expression of its physical amount of congruent translational motion, I will in this paper reveal the physical meaning of the 'force' exerted between colliding bodies.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.

 You are equally welcome to be positive or negative about any paper but please be polite.
 If you are being critical you must mention at least one specific error, otherwise your comment will be deleted as unhelpful.